Immigration: Push and pull factors

 Emigration and immigration are sometimes mandatory in a contract of employment: religious missionaries and employees of transnational corporations, international non-governmental organizations, and the diplomatic service expect, by definition, to work "overseas".
 They are often referred to as "expatriates", and their conditions of employment are typically equal to or better than those applying in the host country (for similar work).

 Non-economic push factors include persecution (religious and otherwise), frequent abuse, bullying, oppression, ethnic cleansing, genocide, risks to civilians during war, and social marginalization.
 Political motives traditionally motivate refugee flows; for instance, people may emigrate in order to escape a dictatorship.

-Some migration is for personal reasons, based on a relationship (e.g. to be with family or a partner), such as in family reunification or transnational marriage (especially in the instance of a gender imbalance).
+Some migration is for personal reasons, based on a relationship (e.g. to be with family or a partner), such as in family reunification or transnational marriage (especially in the instance of a gender imbalance) or same-sex relationship.
+Others migrate for safer opportunities to express gender identities and access to gender-affirming care.
 Recent research has found gender, age, and cross-cultural differences in the ownership of the idea to immigrate.
 In a few cases, an individual may wish to immigrate to a new country in a form of transferred patriotism.
 Evasion of criminal justice (e.g., avoiding arrest) is a personal motivation.
 This type of emigration and immigration is not normally legal, if a crime is internationally recognized, although criminals may disguise their identities or find other loopholes to evade detection.
 For example, there have been reports of war criminals disguising themselves as victims of war or conflict and then pursuing asylum in a different country.

 Barriers to immigration come not only in legal form or political form; natural and social barriers to immigration can also be very powerful.
 Immigrants when leaving their country also leave everything familiar: their family, friends, support network, and culture.
 They also need to liquidate their assets, and they incur the expense of moving.
 When they arrive in a new country, this is often with many uncertainties including finding work, where to live, new laws, new cultural norms, language or accent issues, possible racism, and other exclusionary behavior towards them and their family.